eclipsesource/jsonforms/MIGRATION.md

 All React Material class components were refactored to functional components.
 Please check whether you extended any of our base renderers in your adaptation.

+### Localization of Date Picker in Angular Material

+Date Picker in Angular Material will use the global configuration of your Angular Material application.

 ## Migrating to JSON Forms 2.5

 ### JsonForms Component for Angular